Covid vaccines: Centre dismisses reports claiming it hasn’t placed new orders for Covishield

 On Sunday, the Serum Institute chief had said vaccine shortage will last till July in India because the government had not placed new orders.

-The Indian government on Monday refuted reports that claimed that it has not placed any new order for coronavirus vaccines despite the second wave of pandemic devastating India.
+The Indian government on Monday refuted reports that claimed that it has not placed any new order for coronavirus vaccines despite the devastating second wave of the pandemic.
 It called such reports “incorrect and not based on facts”.

 This came a day after Serum Institute chief Adar Poonawalla warned in an interview to The Financial Times that the vaccine shortage in India will last till July since his company had not boosted the production capacity because “there were no orders”.
-Adar Poonawalla claimed that his company had been maligned and “victimised very unfairly” for the shortage.
+Poonawalla claimed that his company had been maligned and “victimised very unfairly” for the shortage.
 He had added that the government, and not his company, was responsible for the policy decisions.

 Other reports had also said that the Narendra Modi government has not yet placed fresh orders with Serum Institute and Bharat Biotech.